MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/deploy/azure-function-app.md

 [!INCLUDE [rm-app-service-FAQs-shared](./includes/rm-app-service-faqs-shared.md)]

-## I'm unable to deploy to an internal App Service Environment using ARM service connection using a Microsoft hosted agent.
+### I can't deploy to an internal App Service environment using an Azure Resource Manager service connection and a Microsoft-hosted agent

-By design, Microsoft hosted agent won't work with App Service Environments.
-A private agent must be configured in a Virtual Machine which is present within in the same VNet as that of the App Service Environment.
-Also, configure a private DNS zone to enable the communication between the resources.
+By design, a Microsoft-hosted agent won't work with an App Service environment.
+Instead, you must configure a private agent in a virtual machine that's in the same virtual network as the App Service environment.
+Also, set a private DNS zone to enable communication between the resources.

 ## Open Source